 0 images remaining

 Previous splenectomy.
-Long segment of proximal jejunum demonstrates mural oedema and is non-enhancing.
+Long segment of proximal jejunum demonstrates mural edema and is non-enhancing.
 Free fluid.
 No free gas.

 SMV and tributaries, main portal vein, right and left portal veins are thrombosed.
 Minimal residual filling in the left portal vein and its intrahepatic branches.

-Findings consistent with small bowel ischaemia (long segment of proximal jejunum) with the likely aetiology being extensive superior mesenteric and portal vein thrombosis.
+Findings consistent with small bowel ischemia (long segment of proximal jejunum) with the likely etiology being extensive superior mesenteric and portal vein thrombosis.

 Serial lactate was increasing up to a maximum of 5.7 mmol/L prior to bowel resection.